Health in a Heartbeat

 Melanie Fridl Ross is Chief Communications Officer of UF Health Communications and the Associate Vice President for Health Affairs, University of Florida.
-As senior producer and managing editor for Health in a Heartbeat, she oversees operations for the series and serves as a senior editor for the script production process.
+As senior producer and executive editor of Health in a Heartbeat, she oversees operations for the series and serves as a senior editor for the script production process.
 Ross joined UF in 1992 from The Tampa Tribune, where she was a reporter.
 She holds a master’s degree in journalism with a concentration in newspaper administration from Northwestern University’s Medill School of Journalism.
 Her bachelor’s degree is in American culture from Northwestern’s Weinberg College of Arts and Sciences.
 She is a past president of the Florida chapter of the American Medical Writers Association and currently serves on the organization’s national executive committee.
 She also is a member of the Association of Health Care Journalists, the Board of Editors in the Life Sciences, the Council of Science Editors and the National Association of Science Writers.